MSc, 1 year, full-time

 Teaching and Assessment

 You will be taught through a combination of lectures, seminars, classes and computer practicals.
-You will be supported throughout your studies by department staff who are also available for private supervision.
+You will be supported throughout your studies by staff who are also available for private supervision.
 Each week on average you will receive six to eight hours of lectures and four hours of seminars.

 Your course modules will generally be assessed by a combination of exams and coursework projects.
 Some modules are assessed by demonstrated skills in computing or by seminar presentation where this is appropriate.